Mercy Thompson

-Mercedes "Mercy" Athena Thompson is a fictional character and the protagonist of the Mercy Thompson series, written by Patricia Briggs.
-The main series, which consists of several stories including Moon Called, the short story "Hollow", and the most recent, thirteen novel Soul Taken, is narrated primarily from Mercy's point of view.
+Mercedes "Mercy" Athena Thompson (married surname Thompson-Hauptman) is a fictional character and the protagonist of the Mercy Thompson series, written by Patricia Briggs.
+The main series, which consists of several stories including Moon Called, the short story "Hollow", and the most recent, fourteenth novel Winter Lost, is narrated primarily from Mercy's point of view.
 The character also has a comic series by Dynamite which includes the prequel Homecoming, a comic adaptation of Moon Called, and an original story, Hopcross Jilly.

 History

 In the novels, Mercy Thompson is the daughter of a Blackfeet father and a white teenage mother.
-Her father, Old Joe Coyote, was a rodeo bull rider, who died a few days after consummating his relationship with her mother, Margi.
+Her father, Joe Old Coyote, was a rodeo bull rider, who died a few days after consummating his relationship with her mother, Margi.
 In the novel Fire Touched, it is stated that her mother and father were together for a 'couple months' prior to his death.
 Mercy inherits a gift from her father, giving her just enough of an edge to survive amongst the werewolves, fae, and other creatures that may want to eat her during the night; she is a "Walker"—a Native American shapeshifter not linked to the moon, who turns into a coyote.

 One day, not too long after Mercy was born, her mother went to the crib only to find a small coyote pup in her place.
 Afraid and unsure how to raise her, Margi took her to the only people she knew were capable—friends of an uncle who had been a werewolf.
 This is how she came to be raised with the pack of Bran, the Marrok of the werewolves.